avr2002/quiz-master-mad2/docs/API Design.md

 **Endpoints**
 - `GET /healthcheck` → API health check endpoint
 - `GET /stats` → Get overall platform statistics (subjects, users, quizzes, etc.)

 ---

+## **11. Quiz Registration**

+**Endpoints**
+- `POST /quiz-registration/{quiz_id}/signup` → Sign up for an upcoming quiz
+  - Validates quiz existence and upcoming status
+  - Prevents duplicate signups
+  - Only available to non-admin users
+  - Returns confirmation of signup
+- `DELETE /quiz-registration/{quiz_id}/cancel` → Cancel a quiz registration
+  - Validates quiz existence and upcoming status
+  - Only cancels if user is already signed up
+  - Only available to the registered user
+  - Returns confirmation of cancellation
+- `GET /users/quizzes/signups` → Get all quizzes the user has signed up for
+  - Lists upcoming, active, and completed quizzes
+  - Includes quiz metadata and user score if attempted
+  - Categorizes quizzes by status (upcoming/active/completed)
+  - Shows chapter and subject information for each quiz

+**Registration Logic**
+- Users can only sign up for upcoming quizzes
+- Quiz signup status is maintained separately from attempts
+- Registration timestamps are recorded
+- Users can see all quizzes they signed up for, including those not yet attempted
+- Status of quizzes (upcoming/active/completed) is dynamically calculated

+---